 During the trip I did actually realise that vague notion of biking down the Dalmation Coast in Croatia and it fully lived up to my expectations.
 This trip, perhaps more so than previous trips genuinely felt like an adventure and provided many memorable moments and new experiences … not all of which I would want to repeat.

-Later that year my wife and I took the ferry down to Spain and had a brilliant couple of weeks traveling without a plan in both Spain and Portugal (more of that in the next post)
+Later that year my wife and I took the ferry down to Spain and had a brilliant couple of weeks traveling without a plan in both Spain and Portugal (more of that in the next post click here to go there now)

 It always proves to be a really difficult question to answer when I’m asked which trip was best or which country do I think is best to motorcycle in – different trips and different countries each have their own merits – but the 2017 trip was probably the trip that at a personal level/test of personal resources probably challenged me the most.
 It was an incredibly memorable trip and I saw sights and places that I will never forget.